 (Screenshot of Minister Chan Chun Sing's Facebook post, 16 Mar)

 While Singapore is not facing any shortages, do continue to purchase your groceries and household items in a responsible manner, and purchase only what you need.
 There is no need to panic buy.

-After MOH raised the risk assessment to DORSCON Orange, there have been reports of people clearing out food and household items at supermarkets.
+[9 Feb] After MOH raised the risk assessment to DORSCON Orange, there were reports of people clearing out food and household items at supermarkets.

-Even though the current status has been moved up to DORSCON Orange, there is no need to rush to stock up on essential supplies.
+Even though the status was moved up to DORSCON Orange, there was no need to rush to stock up on essential supplies.
 DORSCON Orange means that additional precautionary measures to minimise the risk of further transmission of the virus are introduced.
-The advice to the public at this level is to:

 Singapore is not running into a shortage of essential food or household items.
 Stocks are available in warehouses, and stores have been replenishing their stocks.
 The Government also has a national stockpile for essential items.